ThatCoolCoder/spall/README.md

 If you want a callback to call a function in your element class, put an exclamation mark in front of the callback name: `<button !onclick="this.someCustomFunction()">Button</button>`.

 You can give parameters to instantiated elements as if it was a normal element.
 For example, `<MyElem name="John" />` will set `this.name` on the `MyElem` instance.
-That is how to make plain text parameters, to make evaluated/integer/object parameters put an exclamation mark at the start of the parameter name: `<MyElem !number=5 />` .
+That is how to make plain text parameters, to make evaluated/integer/object parameters put an exclamation mark at the start of the parameter name: `<MyElem !number="5" />`.
 The context of parameter evaulation is within a closure defined in a method of the element class.

 ## Roadmap

 #### Public changes

-- Allow there to be no `common/` dir, etc
-- Give better error messages if required files (meta, elements) don't exist
 - Auto-render after callbacks
+- Distinguish between `!` callbacks and `!` attributes.
 - Maybe a namespace/build/import system for `common/` files?
     - Perhaps this should be left until we get a proper bundler
 - Some sort of system for passing what Blazor calls render fragments - allows templating of tables and stuff